This article was originally published in 2017 in response to an email question.

 It wasn’t because the work was bad or contained factual errors or had been badly received.
 Sure, there were things I could have done differently or could have improved in light of what I have learned since.
 But it was nothing like the black hole of failure I saw.

 More importantly, I wasn’t actually looking at the work and criticizing myself.
 I was looking at my work and spotting areas where a hypothetical person could potentially criticize me.

 I was reading each sentence and thinking: What is the WORST possible way someone could interpret this?
 What is the nastiest thing anyone could say about this?
 What is the worst-case scenario?

 Thinking about worst-case scenarios can be useful — on extremely sporadic occasions.
 Much of the time, we end up tricking ourselves into feeling as if it has already happened.

 When I came up with the worst possible criticisms, I felt as though I were hearing them from someone else.
 I got really fucking miserable over a bunch of snarky comments made by a person who was a figment of my imagination (and happened to look and sound a lot like one of my exes.)
 Put like that, it sounds insane yet it’s easily done.

 Language is malleable, no matter what lexicographers might think.
 That’s what makes it beautiful and also what can make it a pain to work with.

-Part of writing is acknowledging that, yes, people will interpret your work in ways you never intended, ways which make you uncomfortable, ways which surprise you.
+Part of writing is acknowledging that, yes, people will interpret your work in ways you never intended, ways that make you uncomfortable, ways that surprise you.